What Is the Main Reason You Should Invest in Embedded Analytics?

-Example: Let’s imagine that you have property management software and recently introduced BI capabilities as part of your suite of features to help your customers easily analyze data regarding their vacation rental units.
+Example: Let’s imagine you have property management software and recently introduced BI capabilities as part of your suite of features to help customers easily analyze data regarding their vacation rental units.
 With the data that you can generate about how many of your clients have started to actively use the analytics capabilities, you can use this formula to measure ROI:

 ((Value per active user * users) / cost of embedded analytics solution) *100

 *You will need to attribute a monetary value to each user.